-One member of the Board of Selectmen, acting in its capacity as the Board of Park Commissioners, as designated by the Board of Selectmen for an initial term of one year and thereafter for a term of three years.
+One member of the Select Board, acting in its capacity as the Board of Park Commissioners, as designated by the Select Board for an initial term of one year and thereafter for a term of three years.

 One member of the Housing Authority as designated by the Housing Authority for an initial term of one year and thereafter for a term of three years.